Master of Arts in Student Ministry

-The program consists of 18 hours of a required M.A. in Christian Education core curriculum, 18 hours of student ministry requirements, 3 hours of student ministry service-learning, and 3 hours of student ministry electives, for a total of 42 hours.
+The program consists of 15 hours of a required M.A. in Christian Education core curriculum, 18 hours of student ministry requirements, and 3 hours of student ministry electives, for a total of 36 hours.

 Why DBU's M.A. in Student Ministry?

-“I would recommend DBU to anyone that is looking for a University where the people are caring, giving, and true brothers and sisters in Christ both on and off the campus.” –Ryan Kreck
+“I would recommend DBU to anyone who is looking for a university where the people are caring, giving, and true brothers and sisters in Christ both on and off the campus.” –Ryan Kreck

 “All the classes have presented ways to apply the material to your field of study right now.
-The professors are accommodating for student schedules and are available for consultation.” -Chela Miiller
+The professors are accommodating for student schedules and are available for consultation.” -Chela Miller

-"One of the great things about the Graduate School of Ministry is the opportunity it gives students with dual degree programs.
+"One of the great things about the Graduate School of Ministry is the opportunity to pursue a dual degree program.
 As someone who feels the Lord has called me to minister to college students, the option of getting both a degree in Student Ministry and in Higher Education has been very helpful.
 Although both degrees separately are fantastic, being able to combine the ministry side and the university administration side has been a double blessing.
-My dual degree is helping me figure out the direction the Lord is taking me as well as helping me fine-tune the gifts I have been given." -Erica Valenta
+My dual degree is helping me figure out the direction the Lord is taking me as well as helping me fine tune the gifts I have been given." -Erica Valenta

 Degree Offered Online!